bkw777/reQUAD/README.md

 ## Usage
 Use the software & directions for the original [QUAD](http://bitchin100.com/wiki/index.php?title=QUAD)

+Note, this version of the device will select an unpredictable random bank on the first power-on after installing.
+Don't assume you are in bank #0 until after you use either the simple bank-switch program or 0QUAD to explicitly switch to a bank the first time.

 ## Thanks
 Steve Adolph for sharing his original design and allowing this derivative.